Emily Banks (epidemiologist): Awards and recognition

 Banks was appointed a Fellow of the Australasian Faculty of Public Health Medicine, Royal Australian College of Physicians in 2004 and a Fellow of the Australian Academy of Health and Medical Sciences in 2017.

 Her expertise and contribution to population health was recognised by the World Economic Forum which invited her to address the Forum in Davos, Switzerland in 2017.

-Banks was appointed a member of the Order of Australia in 2021.
+Banks was appointed a member of the Order of Australia in 2021, recognising her "significance service to medical research and education".
+The Australian Medical Association awarded her the AMA Gold Medal in 2022.